OjongBessongNKONGHO/spark-streaming-pipeline/README.md

 ![CI](https://github.com/OjongBessongNKONGHO/spark-streaming-pipeline/actions/workflows/ci.yml/badge.svg)

 A production-grade real-time data engineering pipeline built with Apache Spark Structured Streaming.
-A Kafka producer continuously streams live weather data for 21 cities across 6 continents, Spark consumes and processes it in micro-batches, Delta Lake provides ACID storage with time-travel, dbt transforms the data into analytical models, Airflow orchestrates the workflow, and Terraform provisions the AWS infrastructure.
+A Kafka producer streams live weather data for 21 cities across 6 continents into three Kafka topics, Spark processes it in micro-batches and writes to Delta Lake, dbt models the analytical layer, Airflow orchestrates the scheduled jobs, and Terraform provisions the AWS infrastructure.

-Built as Project 5 of my Data Engineering portfolio, extending Projects 1 to 4 into a unified modern data stack.
+This is the fifth project in my data engineering portfolio.
+The first four covered batch ETL, real-time streaming, cloud infrastructure and OLAP analytics.
+This one brings all four together into a single unified stack.

 ## Architecture